 - Physical limitations, because of cancer or its treatment

-Before talking about these topics, you may find it easier to write down what you are going to say or practice with a friend.
+Before sharing your feelings or experience, you may find it easier to write down what you are going to say or practice with a friend if you plan to discuss them, or be prepared for possible questions from your partner.
 Learn more about talking with a partner .

 Starting new relationships